Having a healthy sexual relationship takes work even in the happiest of times, let alone when you’re feeling stressed out, tired, or just plain bored.

-If you’re feeling unusually lacklustre in the bedroom and are suddenly wondering, ‘why have I gone off sex?’ then don’t worry - you’re not certainly not the only one.
+If you’re feeling unusually lacklustre in the bedroom and are suddenly wondering, ‘why have I gone off sex?’ then don’t worry - you’re certainly not the only one and matrescence has a lot to do with this.

-There will be some couples constantly experimenting with different things, like taking up tantric sex (opens in new tab) and trying out new sex positions (opens in new tab), but that's not the case for most people.
+There will be some couples constantly experimenting with different things, like taking up tantric sex and trying out new sex positions, but that's not the case for most people - sometimes working out how to explain the mental load to free up headspace for sex can help.

-And while many people are quick to blame the lasting impact of the pandemic on their waning libidos, the most recent NATSAL survey (opens in new tab) has revealed that this isn’t necessarily the case.
-Some people did report having less sexual contact before the lockdown (opens in new tab), whether they were living together or not, but half of all those surveyed said that there wasn’t any change in how often they were having sex.
+And while many people are quick to blame the lasting impact of the pandemic on their waning libidos, the most recent NATSAL survey has revealed that this isn’t necessarily the case.
+Some people did report having less sexual contact before the lockdown, whether they were living together or not, but half of all those surveyed said that there wasn’t any change in how often they were having sex.
+Here we look into reasons why you may have gone off sex, doubling down on why that's okay and normal, and sharing some ideas to try and get that libido back on track.

 Why have I gone off sex?